paramaroy8/Projects_From_Scratch/README.md

 - Serve as a portfolio to demonstrate my skills in AI and ML fundamentals.

 **Note:**
-This repo focuses on **re-implementations and training of known models and components**.
+This repo focuses on **re-implementations and training of known models and components as well as full projects**.
 Novel research or experimental work will be maintained in separate repositories.

 ---